Tile Flavor: Matching Game codes (Update) - 06/2026

 Where New Tile Flavor Codes Usually Appear

-Players hunting codes every week tend to follow the same handful of channels.
+Players who consistently find codes tend to follow the same handful of channels.

-Official in-game announcements remain the cleanest source.
+Official in-game announcements are the cleanest source.
 After that, Discord communities and YouTube creators move surprisingly fast during event launches.
+Codes also tend to surface through:

 • App Store patch descriptions